How to spend a day around the city

 Our trip through the amazing attractions of Singapore

-The bus from Melaka drop us off in City Plaza bus stop, then, after reaching Gelang road on foot, we catch a local bus to reach the Victoria hotel, located in the downtown along Victoria Street.
-It’s almost 4 pm, so we immediately throw the backpack on the bed, ready to explore one of the smallest Island / Country of the world: Singapore!!
+The bus from Melaka drop us off at the City Plaza bus stop; then, after reaching Gelang road on foot, we catch a local bus to reach the Victoria hotel, located in the city centre along Victoria Street.
+It’s almost 4 pm, so we immediately throw the backpack on the bed, ready to explore one of the smallest Island / Country in the world: Singapore!!

 Passing by the luxury Raffles Hotel and the War Memorial Park, we go straight to the most famous place in Singapore, the fascinating Marina Bay.
 Surrounded by skyscrapers, the bay is worldwide known for the iconic Marina Bay Sands Complex with its world’s highest rooftop Infinity Pool.